sjbylo/aba/README.md

    - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret
    - It's a good idea to make the file user read-only, e.g. `chmod 600 ~/.pull-secret.json`.
 - Create the needed DNS A records, *for example* (use your domain!):
-   - OCP API: api.ocp1.example.com - points to a free IP in your private subnet.
+   - OpenShift API: api.ocp1.example.com
+     - points to a free IP in your private subnet.
-   - OCP Ingress: *.apps.ocp1.example.com - points to a free IP in your private subnet.
+   - OpenShift Ingress: *.apps.ocp1.example.com
+     - points to a free IP in your private subnet.
-     - Note: For Single Node OpenShift, the above records should point to a single IP address, used for the single OpenShift node.
+     - Note: For Single Node OpenShift (SNO), the above records should point to a single IP address, used for the single OpenShift node.
-   - Quay mirror registry: registry.example.com - points to the IP address where you want to install Quay (e.g. your bastion) or to your existing registry.
+   - Quay mirror registry: registry.example.com
+     - points to the IP address where you want to install Quay (e.g. your bastion) or to your existing registry.
 - Run ./aba command to initialize the installation process
 - If you are using an existing registry:
   - Copy your existing registry's credential files (pull secret and root CA) into the 'mirror/deps' directory, e.g.: